Dex215/finalproject/README.md

+HOW TO RUN CODE: open .jucer file in projucer and place finalproject folder in JUCE folder.
+Make sure to specify path to modules.
+HOW TO USE PLUGIN: Put .vst3 file in your Plugin folder and open in DAW of choice

 Despite the many challenges, I had a lot of fun on this project and it had many great learning oppertunities.
 I had never used C++ before so I had to spend a lot of time learning how it worked and the header file and cpp file thing confused me at first.
 What I enjoyed most about it is once I finaly got the fuzz working it was such a feeling of accomplishment.
 I watched JUCE tutorials to help me